Real Estate Investing

 That’s why, when it comes to calculating the annual cash flow on a rental home, the property tax rate is equally as important as the home’s assessed value.
 Even if the state has a low average property tax rate, you may still pay more per year in property taxes if home values are higher than you would in a state with a higher tax rate but lower average home values.

 The state with the lowest property tax rate is Hawaii, giving investors even more reason to consider the Aloha State.
-Though their effective property tax rate is a low 0.28%, there are actually several states with property taxes under 1%.
-Many of these are Southern states, but Colorado also made the cut at 0.505%.
+Though their effective property tax rate is a low 0.29%, there are actually several states with property taxes under 1%.
+The states with an effective property tax of 0.5% or less are Hawaii, Alabama, Colorado, Nevada, Utah, South Carolina, West Virginia, and District of Columbia.

-According to personal finance company WalletHub, here are the five states with the lowest property taxes in 2023, alongside their median home values and annual taxes, based on the latest available Census data.
+According to investment guide, The Motley Fool, here are the five states with the lowest property taxes in 2024, alongside their median home values and annual taxes, based on the latest available Census data and 5-year averages.

-The five states with the lowest property taxes are:
+The states with the lowest property taxes are:

 1. Hawaii